By Piper Bayard

 I always say the only thing worse than working out is not being able to, and that’s why I go to the gym.
-Even when we’re doing our best, though, those inevitable injuries come along that keep us semi-bedridden for a while.
-I’m currently going through one of those times myself due to a small tear in a knee ligament.
+Even when we’re doing our best, though, those inevitable illnesses and injuries come along that keep us semi-bedridden for a while.
+I’m currently going through one of those times myself.

 I find the challenge is to keep my spirits up and not give in to thoughts about how long it will take to recuperate, but rather focus on what I can do today.
 The most important way to accomplish this is to keep up a variety of character building, brain stimulating activities.
 These are some of the things I’ve found to pass the time during my breaks from reading and writing.

 image by Poptart at wikimedia commons

 - See how close I can roll to the edge of the bed without falling off.

 - Practice burning the edges of satin ribbons with a lighter without turning them black.
 (It’s an oddly addictive activity.
 Don’t judge.)